Discover St. Augustine Neighborhoods

 The lavish era of the 19th and 20th centuries is prominently displayed on King Street, with iconic Spanish Renaissance architecture from Henry Flagler’s Gilded Age.
 Explore a 2-day Gilded Age trip itinerary highlighting activities from this opulent era.

-A quiet neighborhood steeped in African-American history, Lincolnville holds many markers of historic significance.
+Nestled among bustling St. Augustine neighborhoods, Lincolnville is a quiet community steeped African-American history.
 Quaint historic homes are lined by bowing oak trees and narrow streets in this 45-block area, developed from 1870-1930.
 Discover St. Augustine’s African-American Heritage in this weekend trip itinerary.

 Uptown Saturday Night

 Mingle and shop with artists and art lovers.
 Enjoy live music, wine and activities as the shops on San Marco Avenue come to life.

 History has energetic beach flair in this neighborhood that is home to seafood restaurants, the St. Augustine Lighthouse & Museum, and one of the region’s top amphitheaters.

 Read this guide for Anastasia Island’s top activities, dining and drinks.

 – The St. Augustine Lighthouse & Maritime Museum